No Products in the Cart

 If you’ve ever sent a thank you note late, you know how embarrassing it can be.
 Not only does the act cast you in a negative light — your recipient might assume you don’t care enough about them to thank them promptly — but it also diminishes the value of your recipient's sacrifice.
 The latter is certainly something to avoid.
 You never want someone that's done you a favor to either regret it or resolve never to help you again.

 The good news is that you can set things right if you sculpt your message correctly and, most importantly, get a thank you note in the mail as soon as possible.
 The later your note is, the harder your atonement will be.
+But we all have a busy life, and the people care about will forgive you.

 Let’s look a little more closely at the problem.